 - Mentors actively guide their kids on how to use technology and the internet.

 If the expert opinions and terms leave your head spinning, don’t worry.
 It might help to remember that these digital spaces are extensions of everyday life.
-Digital parenting is not meant to replace regular parenting, it’s an extension of how you parent your child in real life.
+Digital parenting is not meant to replace regular parenting.
+It’s an extension of how you parent your child in real life.

 You’re doing great